Create an Air Force ROTC account.

 Enter your GPA electronically in the fields provided.

 If you did not receive a scholarship offer, you may still participate in Air Force ROTC as a non-scholarship student.
-Non-scholarship Air Force ROTC students are still able to become officers in the U.S. Air Force, as long as they earn a bachelor’s degree and meet all AFROTC requirements.
+Non-scholarship Air Force ROTC students are still able to become officers in the U.S. Air Force or Space Force as long as they earn a bachelor’s degree and meet all AFROTC requirements.

 Air Force ROTC will contact you periodically about your status, and you can track your application status online.
 After you submit your application, you will be notified via email of your eligibility status.

 If you have not heard anything within six weeks, contact AFROTC at 866-423-7682 or email your scholarship technician.